wawzat/pa-map/README.md

 Read PurpleAir PA-II sensor data from a .csv file (refer to included sample csv file for format).
-Plot the AQI readings on a map image file
+Plot the AQI readings on a map image file.
 Save an image "frame" for data plotted every 15 minutes to be used to create a visualization video.

 combined_csv_map_plot.csv: sample data